statechannels/statechannels/packages/nitro-protocol/docs/channel-client-api/channel-client.channelclient.destinationaddress.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+Get my destination address

 <b>Signature:</b>

 ```typescript
 get destinationAddress(): string | undefined;
 ```

+## Remarks

+E.g. an address in MetaMask / other Ethereum wallet